metrixmedia/SteamEmulator/Readme_release.txt

 Actions can be bound to more than one button by separating the buttons with , like this: ACTION_NAME=A,B

 If you want to configure a game yourself, find the xbox360 or xbox one vdf file for the game and you should be able to figure things out.
+You can also use the scripts\controller_config_generator\parse_controller_vdf.py script in the emu source code repo.

 For example to get the vdf file for the game Crystar: https://steamdb.info/app/981750/config/ If you look at: steamcontrollerconfigdetails, you will see something like: 1779660455/controller_type: controller_xbox360